 Dementia & Alzheimer's

 I specialize in those experiencing the early stages of Alzheimer’s or dementia, as well as their family and caretakers.
 Alzheimer’s and dementia pose many unique challenges, but the early stages are also when treatment can be most effective.
 Unfortunately, the majority of resources are dedicated to older adults and lack sufficient support for others.
-Working with various materials can counteract many symptoms while art therapy helps navigate areas of loss, including the loss of self-esteem, socialization, and previous life roles.
+Using art to process and explore what we are experiencing can help manage many symptoms while helping us to navigate areas of loss, including the loss of self-esteem, socialization, and previous life roles.

 Do you have a partner or family member who is experiencing early-onset Alzheimer's or dementia?